chinapedia/wikipedia.abstract.en/Page/Greenland.md

 Climate change

 Between 1989 and 1993, US and European climate researchers drilled into the summit of Greenland's ice sheet, obtaining a pair of long ice cores.
 Analysis of the layering and chemical composition of the cores has provided a revolutionary new record of climate change in the Northern Hemisphere going back about 100,000 years and illustrated that the world's weather and temperature have often shifted rapidly from one seemingly stable state to another, with worldwide consequences.[86]
 The glaciers of Greenland are also contributing to a rise in the global sea level faster than was previously believed.[87]
 Between 1991 and 2004, monitoring of the weather at one location (Swiss Camp) showed that the average winter temperature had risen almost .[88]
 Other research has shown that higher snowfalls from the North Atlantic oscillation caused the interior of the ice cap to thicken by an average of /y between 1994 and 2005.[89]
 However, a recent study suggests a much warmer planet in relatively recent geological times:[90] Scientists who probed through a Greenland glacier to recover the oldest plant DNA on record said that the planet was far warmer hundreds of thousands of years ago than is generally believed.
 DNA of trees, plants, spiders and insects including butterflies from beneath the southern Greenland glacier was estimated to date to 450,000 to 900,000 years ago, according to the remnants retrieved from this long-vanished boreal forest.
 That view contrasts sharply with the prevailing one that a lush forest of this kind could not have existed in Greenland any later than 2.4 million years ago.
 These DNA samples suggest that the temperature probably reached in the summer and in the winter.
-They also indicate that during the last interglacial period, 130,000–116,000 years ago, when local temperatures were on average higher than now, the glaciers on Greenland did not completely melt away.Scoresby-sund_view_hg.jpg in eastern Greenland, one of the largest sund-fjord systems in the world]]
+They also indicate that during the last interglacial period, 130,000–116,000 years ago, when local temperatures were on average higher than now, the glaciers on Greenland did not completely melt away. in eastern Greenland, one of the largest sund-fjord systems in the world]]

 Postglacial glacier advances on the peninsula Nuussuaq